ubccpsc/310/project/Deliverable3.md

-*D* is calculated as the **great-circle distance** in meters between the two buildings that are furthest apart among the buildings used in the timetable returned by `schedule`, using their latitudes and longitudes, divided by 2000 meters.
+*D* is calculated as the **great-circle distance** in meters between the two buildings that are furthest apart among the buildings used in the timetable returned by `schedule`, using their latitudes and longitudes, divided by 1372 meters.

 Note:
+* If no building is used in the timetable, then _D_ is `Infinity`
-* If no building or only 1 building is used in the timetable, then _D_ is 0
+* If only 1 building is used in the timetable, then _D_ is 0

 * We use the [haversine formula](https://www.movable-type.co.uk/scripts/latlong.html) to calculate the great-circle distance between buildings using their latitudes and longitudes

 * Both *E* and *D* should be a number between 0 and 1

+* The distance between ANSO and OSBO is 1372 meters, and it is the maximum possible distance between any 2 buildings in the rooms dataset

 The `schedule` function should aim to **maximize** _E_ and **minimize** _D_ while satisfying all the constraints at the same time.